Chart Color Schemes

 Employment performance in Balgownie - Fairy Meadow has been below expectations when compared to most other areas nationally

-Balgownie-Fairy Meadow has a well-educated workforce with prominent representation in essential services sectors.
-The unemployment rate was 4.3% as of June 2025, with an estimated employment growth of 1.0% over the past year.
+Balgownie-Fairy Meadow has an educated workforce with prominent representation in essential services sectors.
+The unemployment rate was 4.3% as of June 2021, with estimated employment growth of 1.0% over the preceding year.

 Frequently Asked Questions - Employment